 - When a staff member at a medical facility suspects child abuse or neglect, the attending physician should be informed immediately.
 Any physical evidence, like color photographs or x-rays of the suspected injury, must be sent to the Children’s Division promptly, without needing parental or guardian consent.

-- In situations where a physician, police officer, or law enforcement official in University City, MO believes a child’s safety is compromised due to illness, injury, or dangerous surroundings, they may request intervention from a juvenile officer.
-Should there be an imminent threat of serious physical harm or life-threatening conditions, authorities are authorized to assume temporary protective custody of the child without the need for parental or guardian consent.
+- In cases where a physician, police officer, or law enforcement official in University City, MO suspects that a child is at risk due to illness, injury, or hazardous surroundings, they may request that a juvenile officer place the child in protective custody.
+If it appears that the child is in imminent danger or facing severe physical harm, medical and law enforcement personnel are permitted to take temporary protective custody without the need for consent from the child’s parent or legal guardian.

-- If there are indications of sexual molestation or sexual abuse involving a child in the University City, MO area, the Children’s Division must be informed within 24 hours.
+- If any child near University City, MO is suspected to be a victim of sexual molestation or sexual abuse, the Children’s Division must be alerted within 24 hours.

-If you’re facing child abuse or neglect charges in or around University City, MO and choose Combs Waterkotte, you aren’t just choosing the ideal child abuse & neglect lawyer in University City, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-Along with expert criminal defense from our experienced homicide lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in University City and beyond:
+If you’re facing child abuse or neglect charges in or around University City, MO and partner with Combs Waterkotte, you’re not just choosing the ideal child abuse & neglect lawyer in University City, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+In addition to expert criminal defense from our experienced homicide attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in University City and beyond:

-What You Can Expect from a Combs Waterkotte University City, MO Child Abuse & Neglect Lawyer
+What to Expect from Your Combs Waterkotte University City, MO Child Abuse & Neglect Lawyer

 From initial case review to post-court follow ups in University City, MO, a knowledge attorney will work with you every step.
 The Combs Waterkotte University City, MO child abuse & neglect lawyers provide:

-- Comprehensive Case Assessment: We meticulously review all aspects of your case, including evidence, witness statements, and social service reports, to ensure a complete understanding of the situation and all influencing factors.
+- Comprehensive Case Review: We meticulously review all aspects of your case, including evidence, witness statements, and social service reports, to ensure a complete understanding of the situation and all influencing factors.

 - Commitment to Confidentiality: We recognize that University City, MO child abuse and neglect cases are incredibly sensitive, which is why our team is committed to maintaining your confidentiality throughout the entire process, protecting all personal information.

-Accused of Child Abuse & Neglect in University City, MO?
-Reach Out to Combs Waterkotte Right Away
+Arrested for Child Abuse & Neglect in University City, MO?
+Contact Combs Waterkotte Immediately

 Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review where you can discuss the specifics of your University City, MO case with a top-rated attorney and get legal advice and guidance on your options and next steps.